fieldtrip/website/getting_started/limo.md

 The group-level analysis will run as a parallel computing pipeline on contrast estimates (in this example).

-We first need an estimates of the channel locations representing all the subjects.
+We first need an estimate of the channel locations representing all the subjects.
 Here we consider the channel-by-channel average position:

     expected_chanlocs = limo_avg_expected_chanlocs(PATH_TO_DERIV, model.defaults);